Skip to Content

 You can also make sunburn relief cubes with aloe vera.
 Just fill an empty ice cube tray with aloe vera liquid.
 Then place in the freezer until solid.

 Apply aloe vera ice cubes topically to sunburned skin as needed.
 The ice factor will also help cool your skin down!
-Just make sure to use a cloth napkin to hold and apply the aloe vera ice cubes – they’re cold and things might get messy as it melts.
+Just make sure to use a cloth napkin to hold and apply the aloe vera ice cubes — they’re cold, and things might get messy as they melt.

 coconut oil